mradionov/tleaf/README.md

 * `[/path/to/source.js]` - path to AngularJS source code with a unit to test
 * `[/path/to/output.spec.js]` - path to output test file

-The command parses your source file and extract all AngularJS units (`controller`, `service`, etc.).
-After that you will be asked which one you'd want to test and what are the types of the dependencies.
-The result will be a test file, based on template for this unit type, with unit, module and dependencies set up.
+The command parses your source file and extracts all AngularJS units (*controllers*, *services*, etc.).
+After that you will be asked which one you'd want to test and what are the types of unit's dependencies.
+The result will be a test file based on template for this unit type.

 ***